 Acts: The Power of the Holy Spirit Unleashed

 The book of Acts begins where the gospel of Luke ends.
 In this historical account of the early Christian church, as the power of the Holy Spirit fills the lives of believers in life, death, and resurrection of Jesus.
 This class will study the twenty-eight chapters of this New Testament book in order to better understand the activities of the Christian community in that period of time.

-A copy of The Good and Beautiful Community: Following the Spirit, Extending Grace, Demonstrating Love is available in the Mt.
+A copy of Entrusted: A Bible Study of 2 Timothy is available in the Mt.
 Bethel bookstore.

 The Epic of Eden: Ruth by Sandra L. Richter

 In this Epic of Eden: Ruth Study Book, Dr. Sandra Richter makes each of the characters in the book of Ruth (Naomi, Ruth, and Boaz) come alive.
 Participants in this study — young and old, men and women, churched and unchurched — will be challenged as they see themselves in these characters and find themselves faced with many of the same questions and challenges.
 Here is real life, lived out by real people with real fears, real struggles, real hope, and real faith.

 Participants will need a Bible and a copy of The Epic of Eden: Ruth by Sandra Richter, which is available in the Mt.
 Bethel Bookstore.

 Holding Fast: A Conversation About Our Foundation and Future